eugeny11/Booksearch/README.md

 # Booksearch project

-Project for searching and filtering of books, made using the Google Books service.
+Simple and useful template example of application for searching and filtering of books, made using the Google Books service.

 ## How to run and clone react app